Socolar tiling

 A Socolar tiling is an example of an aperiodic tiling, developed in 1989 by Joshua Socolar in the exploration of quasicrystals.
 There are 3 tiles a 30° rhombus, square, and regular hexagon.
-The 12-fold symmmetry set exist similar to the 10-fold Penrose rhombic tilings, and 8-fold Ammann–Beenker tilings.
+The 12-fold symmetry set exist similar to the 10-fold Penrose rhombic tilings, and 8-fold Ammann–Beenker tilings.

 The 12-fold tiles easily tile periodically, so special rules are defined to limit their connections and force nonperiodic tilings.
-Each tile disallowed from touching another of itself, while the hexagon can connect to both and itself, but only in alternate edges.
+The rhombus and square are disallowed from touching another of itself, while the hexagon can connect to both tiles as well as itself, but only in alternate edges.

 Dodecagonal rhomb tiling

 The dodecagonal rhomb tiling include three tiles, a 30° rhombus, a 60° rhombus, and a square.
-And expanded set can also include an equilateral triangle, half of the 60° rhombus.60° rhombus.
+Another set includes a square, a 30° rhombus and an equilateral triangle.